 The long tail for which the quetzal is famous (and famously pursued for trade in pre-Columbian America) is not there, however.
 It’s not the mating season and it’s been discarded, as being too cumbersome.
 We also get to see the equally shy three-wattled bellbird, but he refuses to stick more than his beak over the edge of his nest.
 Where was all this wildlife hiding last time I visited Costa Rica - keeping warm maybe ?

-The rest of the day is given over to ‘amazing optional activities' which include sliding down wires through the canopy, walking on suspension bridges strung at canopy height, or more sedately, a rickety chair lift through the canopy.
+The rest of the day is given over to ‘amazing optional activities', which include sliding down wires through the canopy, walking on suspension bridges strung at canopy height, or more sedately, a very rickety chair lift through the canopy.
 I decide the latter is the (relatively) safest option.

 Rincon de la Vieja